Faculty & Staff

 Director, MFA in Theatre & International Theatre Workshops

 Nick has worked as a theatre professional on and off Broadway, in regional theatre, and abroad at venues including, The American Conservatory Theater (A.C.T.), Lincoln Center, Classic Stage Company (CSC), Hudson Valley Shakespeare, Capital Repertory, BAM Next Wave Festival, and London’s Barbican Centre (B.I.T.E).
 He was co-founder and Artistic Director of the Garson Theatre Company in Santa Fe, New Mexico, where he directed regional premieres of plays by Moisés Kaufman and José Rivera, and his own adaptation of Shakespeare’s Measure for Measure.
 He directed renowned composer Steve Reich’s mixed media piece The Cave (tour: US, Europe, Japan); and the World Premiere and international tour of Reich's Three Tales (premiere: Vienna; tour: US, Europe, China, Australia).
 He also co-authored and directed a collaborative devised theatre piece, When the End of the World Comes, about the Cincinnati riots of 2001 presented at the National Underground Railroad Freedom Center in 2009.
-Current projects include a LORT production of The Mountaintop at Capital Repertory.
+This year, he directed a production of The Mountaintop at Capital Repertory.

 As a teacher Nick has taught and directed at Yale, the College of Santa Fe, the University of Cincinnati, College-Conservatory of Music (CCM), where he was Head of the Graduate Directing Program and the Joseph Weinberger Chair of Acting, and at the American Conservatory Theater (A.C.T.) in San Francisco, where he was Associate Director of their acclaimed production of Angels in America, and also worked under a grant from the National Endowment for the Humanities (NEH) to help develop the MFA curriculum.
 He was an elected member of the Board of Directors for the University Resident Theatre Association (URTA), and served as Chair of the Department of Theatre Arts at Stony Brook University before assuming his current position of Director of Theatre at Stony Brook Southampton.